 The best way to cook these patties is on the grill.
 Preheat your grill to medium-high, 350°F to 375°F. Place patties on the hot grill, (don’t forget to remove the wax paper first) sprinkle with SPG and cook for 4-5 minutes before flipping.
 Continue cooking on the second side for 4-5 before removing and allowing to rest for 2 minutes before serving.

 Another way to cook burgers is in a cast iron frying pan.
 Make sure your pan is very hot before cooking the burgers.
 Add patties to the hot pan and allow to cook for 4-5 minutes before flipping.
 Cook on the second side for additional 4-5 minutes before removing the patties from the pan.

 Do not overcook the patties.
 They should be just done.
 A little pink in the centre is OK as the meat will continue to cook slightly as it rests.
 The internal temperature should be 165°F if testing with a meat thermometer.

 SPG is always available in our house.
 We use it on a variety of meats.

 Making it is easy.
-It is a ratio of 4 salt, 2 pepper and 1 garlic.
-At least that is how it is suppose to be.
+It is a ratio of 4 salt, 2 pepper, and 1 garlic.
+At least that is how it is supposed to be.
 We make our a little different.
-I am not a fan of too much salt so I make it at a ratio of 2 salt, 2 pepper and 1 garlic.
+I am not a fan of too much salt so I make it at a ratio of 2 salt, 2 pepper, and 1 garlic.

 Tips for making burgers